surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 You can refer the existing lookup, based on which a new lookup is created to retrieve the data based of the referred lookup.
 In this way you can extract the data depending on referred lookup field.

--   **Referred**  on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.
+-   <b>Referred</b> on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.

 ## Report Listeners